 Germany is the country of fairy tales.
 Some of the most well-known tales today are from famous Germans like the Brothers Grimm.
 Little Red Riding Hood, Sleeping Beauty, Snow White, Rapunzel, and the Bremen Town Musicians are among their most famous fairy tales and are still beloved.
 The original book, Kinder- und Hausmärchen, was edited and published by Jacob and Wilhelm Grimm in 1812.

 Today, you can visit the settings of these wonderful fables along the Deutsche Märchenstraße (German Fairy Tale Road).
 The scenic route is a history lesson of the brothers, bringing you to their childhood home in Steinau to the cities where the Brothers Grimm studied and worked.
 Along the way you can marvel at medieval villages with narrow cobblestone streets and half-timbered houses, romantic, ivy-covered castles, and dense woods where you can still conjure up princes, witches, and dwarfs.

 The road itself was distinguished as an attraction fairly recently in 1975.
 Since that time, millions of people have flocked to the route with the Verein Deutsche Märchenstraße society, headquartered in Kassel, maintaining information on stops and attractions.
 Here you can find the highlights of the route with our guide to the Fairy Tale Road in Germany.

 A Fairy Tale Vacation for the Whole Family

 A drive along Fairy Tale Road is a wonderful trip for the whole family.
-Almost all the towns you visit offer family-friendly activities, such as puppet shows, storytelling events, and theater plays (many in German, but with universal appeal), parades, concerts, fairy tale museums, historic Christmas markets, and lovely statues of your favorite fairy tale characters.
+Almost all the towns you visit offer family-friendly activities, such as puppet shows, storytelling events, and theater plays (most in German, but easy to follow for anyone), parades, concerts, fairy tale museums, historic Christmas markets, and lovely statues of your favorite fairy tale characters.

 Highlights of the German Fairy Tale Road